-Late Work Policy: In this class, late written work will be accepted with a penalty of 20% of the maximum grade possible for each calendar day late (including holidays and weekends).
-Pearson Revel chapter quizzes will be accepted late at half credit.
+Late Work Policy: In this class, late written work will be accepted with a penalty of 20% of the maximum grade possible for each calendar day late (including holidays and weekends) and will not be accepted more than 4 days late.
+Discussion boards will be accepted with a late penalty of 20% per day (as described above) and will not be accepted after the deadline to revise for each discussion board (listed in the course schedule).
+Pearson Revel chapter quizzes will be accepted late at half credit until the synchronization deadline listed below.
 Exams cannot be made up without documentation, but there is one extra exam so that your lowest exam can be dropped.
+No late work will be accepted after Wednesday August 10th at 5 pm.